nickreilly/nickreilly.github.io/_news/DefenseInfo.md

 Once you're in the building, look for the signs for 106!
 Talk to the parking booth at the Elmwood entrance to campus if you need parking.
 I think its ~$5 a day, or something like that.
 I hope to see you there!

-I will update this page with Zoom information on the day of the defense.

 Celebration to follow at the new Cheshire location on Gregory and Clinton, probably some time between 6 and 6:30.
-I'm working on food, but probably will have Ethiopian.
-If that isn't something you want, bring your own food (or we'll order pizza or something, too).
+I'm working on food, but probably will have a bunch of Ethiopian (and maybe a pizza or two).